JannieI/canvas-workstation-V3/src/app/roadmap.md

     - test with newBee - can they do graph on D with minimal guidance?
     - must easily spot messages on StatusBar
     - must immediately know when in EditMode.
-    - make EditMode and Save easier for beginners
+    - make EditMode and Save easier for beginners - via docs and what else?

     UI, Layout, menu options:
     ------------------------